AJAskey/FRED-Tools/README.md

  Interface with Tools into FRED Economic Data Online Library - [FRED](https://fred.stlouisfed.org)

  Taking some time to review the FRED API before diving into coding will save you a lot of time.
 [FRED API Docs](https://fred.stlouisfed.org/docs/api/fred)

- Main tools are in the net.ajaskey.market.tools.fred.executables package.
-These tools are works in-progress at this point.
-Alpha release.

  Previous iterations are in the net.ajaskey.market.tools.fred.legacy package.
 Viewers may find some insights into the FRED API and logic.
 This package has been deprecated.

  Users will need to obtain an API Key from FRED - [API Key](https://fred.stlouisfed.org/docs/api/api_key.html) - The key is free and is used by the FRED server to monitor activity.